-With the exception of the 'Concessional Loan Discount Income' and the 'Grants with Sufficiently Specific Performance Obligations' line items, 'Burley Griffin Agency' has determined that the agreements/arrangements relating to 'Other Grants and Contributions' line items included in this note are not enforceable and they do not contain sufficiently specific performance obligations for recognising revenue from contracts with customers under AASB 15.
+With the exception of the 'Concessional Loan Discount Income' and the 'Grants with Sufficiently Specific Performance Obligations' line items, 'Burley Griffin Agency' has determined that the agreements/arrangements relating to 'Other Grants and Contributions' line items included in this note are not enforceable and they do not contain sufficiently specific performance obligations for recognising revenue from contracts with customers under AASB 15 Revenue from Contracts with Customers.
 This is because none of the arrangements require 'Burley Griffin Agency' to provide an equal amount in return for the consideration received.
-As such, AASB 1058 has been applied for recognising this revenue.
+As such, AASB 1058 Income of Not-for-Profit Entities has been applied for recognising this revenue.
 This revenue is recognised upon receipt of the donation, the grant funding or restructure fund receipts, with the exception of the 'Grants to Acquire or Construct Assets to be Controlled by the Agency' line item.